obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Auto-Suggest.md

 Obsidian plugins such as Tasks cannot tell if you have auto-suggest features from other plugins enabled.
 Therefore it is user responsibility to manage conflicts between auto-suggest features.

-The Tasks auto-suggest will only appear on lines that start `- [ ]` and contain the global filter (if one is set).
+The Tasks auto-suggest will only appear on lines that start `- [ ]` and contain the Global Filter (if one is set).
 If you want to use auto-suggest features from another plugin on such lines, make sure that plugin's settings for auto-suggest appearance do not overlap with the keywords listed above, then increase the 'Minimum match length for auto-suggest' value in the Tasks settings to more characters than used to activate the other plugin's auto-suggest,